41 Best Country Love Songs For Her

 18. “Amanda” by Waylon Jennings (1979)

 Bob McDill wrote this song, Don Williams recorded it first in 1973, and Waylon Jennings turned it into a No. 1 hit with his own recording soon after.
 The man in the lyric knows the woman deserves more than the rough life he has been giving her.
 He admires her, but he also knows he has come to her with flaws she did not ask for.
-Send it to her when you want to say that you see her worth and know she deserves tenderness.
+This is a song for when you want to say that you see her worth and know she deserves tenderness.

 19. “Who I Am With You” by Chris Young (2013)